Contributing to Uptrace

 go run cmd/uptrace/main.go help

-To build UI, Uptrace uses Vue.js 2.7 and composition API.
+To develop the UI, Uptrace uses Vue.js 2.7 and composition API.
 To run UI in development mode:

 cd vue